Department of Sociology

 Recent Publications

 Freeland Robert E., Lynn Smith-Lovin, Kimberly B. Rogers, Jesse Hoey, and Joseph M. Quinn.
-Forthcoming.
+2024.
 “Perceived Occupational Gender Composition: A Census and Exploration.”
 Advances In Group Processes.
+41: 57-77.

 Department: Sociology